mjgaylord/branch-event-uploader/README.md

 # Overview

-This software makes daily, scheduled requests to the Branch Export API and downloads raw log level data to S3.
+This software makes daily, scheduled requests to the Branch Daily Export API and downloads raw log level data to S3.
 With additional configuration the tool is able to transform and upload the raw data to multiple destinations.
 Supported destinations are:
   - Segment
   - Mixpanel
   - Amplitude